neilmce/tupleware/README.md

 var coneWithToppings = cone.append(List.of("Toffee Sauce", "Wafer"));
 // == Tuple4.of("Ice cream cone", 1, 1.99, List.of("Toffee Sauce", "Wafer"))
 ```
 and lots more besides.
-See the [User Manual](docs/UserManual.md) for extensive examples.
+See the [Usage Examples](docs/UsageExamples.md).

 Requirements & limitations.
 ===